lil-lab/kilogram/README.md

 ## License

 KiloGgram is licensed under the MIT license below, except all the Tangram images involved (including the images under [`kilogram/dataset
 /tangrams-svg/`](dataset/tangrams-svg)).
+The Tangram images are digitized from scans of the following book:
+> J Slocum.
+2003.
+The Tangram Book: The Story of the Chinese Puzzle with over 2000 Puzzles to Solve.
+Sterling Publishing, New York.

-The Tangram images are digitized from book scans, and are available for educationl and research use per this notice [from the Princeton Library](dataset/tangrams-svg/COPYRIGHT-COVER-SHEET.pdf).
+They are available for educationl and research use per this notice [from the Princeton Library](dataset/tangrams-svg/COPYRIGHT-COVER-SHEET.pdf).

 ### MIT License